AlexBuseDragomir/university-projects/santa-claus-workshop-multithreading/README.md

 # Santa Claus Workshop Project

-**NOTE:** This was never fully implemented, still a work in progress.
+**NOTE:** This was never fully implemented, the current structure can be considered a draft implementation.
 It contains the main code infrastructure, but it is not properly syncronized.

 ## I. Introduction & Problem Statement